For Small Jails (<200 Beds)

 If you are interested in signing up for some training, please complete this form.

 The C4JT philosophy is, at the end of the day, it is neither corrections’ nor law enforcement’s responsibility to see that lawbreakers are restored to productive citizenship in the community.
 It is THE COMMUNITY’S responsibility!
-It is our sons and daughter, grandsons and granddaughters caught up on the devastating cycles of poverty, addiction, sin, and crime.
+It is our sons and daughters, grandsons and granddaughters caught up on the devastating cycles of poverty, addiction, sin, and crime.
 To that end, we have found that organizing your local community to be pro-active on restoring people returning from incarceration (or struggling with probation) is simple, low-cost, and highly effective.

 Click here for more details on creating a Community Transformation Coalition.